-On June 3, 2000, President Clinton signed Executive Order 13123 promoting Government-wide energy efficiency and renewable energy, thereby revoking Executive Orders 12902 and 12759, both of which dealt with reducing the Government's energy use.
-The new Executive Order strengthens the Government's efforts to pursue energy and cost savings, and raises the energy savings goal to a 35% reduction in energy consumption per square foot in non-exempt Federal buildings by the year 2010 compared to a 1985 baseline.
+In June 2000, Executive Order 13123 went into effect promoting government-wide energy efficiency and renewable energy, thereby revoking Executive Orders 12902 and 12759, both of which dealt with reducing the government's energy use.
+The new Executive Order strengthens the government's efforts to pursue energy and cost savings, and raises the energy savings goal to a 35% reduction in energy consumption per square foot in non-exempt federal buildings by the year 2010 compared to a 1985 baseline.

 There are multiple goals defined by the Order.
-The more important goals from the Federal buildings perspective are to:
+The more important goals from the federal buildings perspective are to: